 Hi, I'm Khaleel.
 I am a graduate student at the McGill University Department of Philosophy, where I'm pursuing an M.A. in Philosophy specializing in Bioethics.
 Before starting at McGill, I completed my B.A. in Philosophy at Yale University, where I concentrated in philosophy of ideology and propaganda under Professor Jason Stanley.

 My research interests revolve around practical ethical issues related to substance use, harm reduction, and mental health inequality.
 I also have interests in social epistemology, post-colonial philosophy, critical theory, phenomenology, health policy and legal pluralism.

-For my M.A. thesis, I am examining ethical issues related to emerging psychedelic research and therapies in Western medical contexts.
-My interdisciplinary bioethics project draws on methods and literature from normative and practical ethics, critical race theory, psychedelic phenomenology, transcultural psychiatry and psychopharmacology.
+For my M.A. thesis, I am examining ethical and cultural issues related to emerging psychedelic research and therapies in Western biomedical contexts.
+My interdisciplinary bioethics project draws on methods and literature from normative and practical ethics, critical race theory, transcultural psychiatry, psychedelic neurophenomenology and psychopharmacology.